 Color psychology can also help us to “fix” issues we may have in our homes.
 For example, making a small space feel larger, changing the temperature of a room to make it feel warmer, or trying to make a room feel more welcoming.

-As a decorator I need to understand the psychology of color and know how different colors affect different people, and different spaces.
+As a decorator, I need to understand the psychology of color and know how different colors affect different people and different spaces.

-Let’s learn how we can use color to our advantage to not only get the perfect look for our rooms, but also to “fix” problems in these rooms.
+Let’s learn how we can use color to our advantage to not only get the perfect look for our rooms but also to “fix” problems in these rooms.

 1. Color, or color value, can give us contrast

 Let’s suppose you installed a white marble fireplace surround you saw in a magazine that you fell in love with.
-But, now that it’s in your home your not crazy about it.
+But, now that it’s in your home you are not crazy about it.
 My job as a decorator is to keep you from ripping out that fireplace and installing a new one, only to find you don’t like that one either.